grafana/loki/docs/logql.md

 {app="mysql",name="mysql-backup"}
 ```

-In this example, log streams that have a label of `app` and `name` with exact
+In this example, log streams that have a label of `app` whose value is `mysql`
-values of `mysql` and `mysql-backup` will be included in the query results.
+_and_ a label of `name` whose value is `mysql-backup` will be included in the
+query results.

 The `=` operator after the label name is a **label matching operator**.
 The
 following label matching operators are supported: